CDCgov/ixa/docs/book/src/topics/indexing.md

 `AgeGroup` before `InfectionStatus` can use the same multi-property index as a query written in the opposite order.
-If you define multiple equivalent multi-properties with the same component properties in different orders, Ixa chooses the first registered one for query routing and index storage.
+If you define multiple equivalent multi-properties with the same component properties in different orders, Ixa chooses the first registered one as the representative for query routing.
+Only that representative receives the default index; later equivalent multi-properties remain unindexed.
 Attempting to explicitly index a later equivalent multi-property will panic because queries cannot use that duplicate index.
-The representative multi-property's default index type is the effective default for all equivalent definitions.

 ## The Benefits of Indexing - A Case Study